Has-Needs/docs/Has-Needs Groundbreaking Emergent Design.md

 Every value-exchange, status change, or escalation is immutably recorded, providing unforgeable forensic evidence for reviews, future planning, or justice.
 - **Comprehensive Psychological and Social Support:**
 Design and process actively foster agency, trauma recovery, mutual enablement, dignity, and circular economies—core aims neglected in standard aid logistics.
+- **Trauma-Mitigating Disaster Logistics:**
+Self directed recovery leads to better, long lasting outcomes.
+Parallel self-directed recovery processes emergently support rapid healing at the Community level.
+- **Truly Grassroots:**
+With the Sovereign Individual as basis, every outcome will reflect the diversity of participants.
+When humans are allowed to self organize, durable systems emerge.

 ### Social and Commercial “Completely New” Ideas